 There’s a million other ways you can cut this data, looking at ‘follow’ vs ‘no follow’, link intersect with competitors, link spam scores, and much, much more.
 With all that in mind, Link Explorer is one of Moz’ better features.

 I found the way Moz presents this data to be disorientating.
 It took me a while to get my head round.

 The exception here is the summary panel, which is straightforward enough.
 It presents an overview of Search Visibility, Keyword Rankings and Ranges, and Featured Snippets you rank for.
-Plus, any movement in either direction.
+Plus, any target keywords movement in either direction.

 It’s important to note that Moz Pro only shows you data for the top 5 pages (or 50 positions) in the search results.
 Its reasoning is there’s too many fluctuations in the pages beyond this and that those results are inconsequential.

 One thing Moz does have going for it is Keyword Clusters – allowing you to track groups of keywords to better understand your search visibility in the context of your competitors.

 On the whole though, what’s here isn’t a patch on SEMrush or Ahrefs.
 They win hands down both on the depth of data and the level of insight, plus they present it in a way I actually want to look at it every day.
 All you really want is a clear picture of your keyword outlook and the progress you’re making.

 Moz also lags on the freshness of its ranking data and is extremely limited in terms of trackable search engines.
 Look elsewhere if you need pinpoint rank tracking.

 This Page Optimization tool is a pick of the bunch.
 When your content is compelling and designed around keywords, you’re on your way to rankings.